gercorr/GeoShareBackend/README.md

 # GeoShareBackend

-All you should need to do is add persistence.xml to here:
+You will need a mysql instance running somewhere.
+If thats done then all you should need to do is add persistence.xml to here:
 GeoShareBackend\src\main\resources\META-INF

 persistence.xml (replace {xxx}):